 - Non-compete, non-solicitation, and confidentiality agreements

 - Equity compensation and profit sharing / stock option plans

 If you believe an individual has violated terms of a non-solicitation agreement or any other contractual provision, or if you are being accused of misappropriation of trade secrets, our Texas lawyers can provide the responsive representation needed to minimize damage prevent the continued use of your valuable intellectual property, and protect your rights.

 Call to Speak with an Attorney: (713) 909-7323

-With decades of experience on both sides of contact and trade secret misappropriation claims, our team at Hendershot, Cannon & Hisey, P.C. knows what it takes to protect and enforce our clients’ proprietary information.
+With decades of experience on both sides of contact and trade secret misappropriation claims, our team at Hendershot, Cowart & Hisey, P.C. knows what it takes to protect and enforce our clients’ proprietary information.
 Learn more about our services and how we can help you by calling (713) 909-7323 or contacting us online.